CFL Class 2000

-CFL Class 2000 is a class of electric multiple units operated by CFL on the Luxembourg railway network.
+CFL Class 2000 is a class of electric multiple units operated by CFL on the Luxembourgish railway network from 1990 to 2025.
 They were built in 1990–1992 by a consortium of De Dietrich, ANF and Alstom and are similar to SNCF's Z 11500 class.

 History

 The Z2 family of multiple units was designed by Francorail and Ateliers de construction du Nord de la France.
 CFL selected a variant of the Z 11500 class for their network.